rhysseddon/Car-Owner-Reviews-MS3-Project/README.md

 ### Visiting users

 As a visiting user I want to:
--	Instantly understand the purpose of the website
+-	"Instantly understand the purpose of the website"
--	Be able to swiftly decipher site navigation.
+-	"Be able to swiftly decipher site navigation."
--	Find out how good a particular car is?
+-	"Find out how good a particular car is?"
--	Be able to search easily to find if there is a review on the car, I am interested in.
+-	"Be able to search easily to find if there is a review on the car, I am interested in."
--	Be able to register and become a member to post my own review.
+-	"Be able to register and become a member to post my own review."

 ### Returning users

 As a returning user I would like to:
--	Be able to login and see my profile.
+-	"Be able to login and see my profile."
--	Be able to delete and edit my old reviews.
+-	"Be able to delete and edit my old reviews."
--	Write a new review.
+-	"Write a new review."
--	Be able to log back out again.
+-	"Be able to log back out again."

 ### Admin users

 As an admin user I require the ability to:
--	Log in as an admin user.
+-   "Log in as an admin user."
--	Delete or edit all member reviews.
+-   "Delete or edit all member reviews."
--	Search all members reviews.
+-   "Search all members reviews."
+-   "Create, edit and delete the makes of the cars"

 # UX